 1. Book therapy sessions

 Investing in counseling or therapy is one of the best ways to show compassion to yourself.
 If you can prioritize your own well-being in this way, a professional can help you to understand your own emotions, anxieties, and concerns so that you feel more confident in tackling life’s challenges.

 Treat yourself to a new journal and jot down any thoughts or worries that come to mind.
 You don’t need to write in long, flowing sentences.
 Even bullet points are fine.
 Just make a note of how you are feeling, anything that is troubling you, or any tasks that you need to complete.
 Getting your troubles out of your head and onto paper can get you halfway to resolving the issue.

 Once you get the hang of journaling, it may become a healthy, creative outlet for your thoughts.

 Being kind to others can help you feel better about yourself.
 Offer directions to someone who is lost or ask your elderly neighbor if they need any groceries next time you pop into the store.
 Small acts of kindness can have a big impact on those around you, which can then give you a boost, too.

 Similarly, if someone else asks if they can help you, let them!
 Prioritize your mental health over your pride, and accept an offer of someone else cleaning your kitchen or taking out your trash.

-2022 may be the year when you learn to say no. This may sound negative, but accepting that you cannot do it all may help you to keep on top of both the essentials and the things that are most important to you.
+This may be the year when you learn to say “no.” This may sound negative, but accepting that you cannot do it all may help you to keep on top of both the essentials and the things that are most important to you.
 Saying no may be vital to helping you avoid burnout.

 If endless scrolling is bringing you down or making you feel inadequate, it’s time to take a break.
 Deactivate your social media accounts, and focus on real life for as long as you need.